cjmcguire88/custom-kernel-manager/README.md

 -c   View the kernel changelog for a specific kernel version.
 (Requires argument e.g. 5.15.1)
 -p   Dump a directory containing the patches listed in patchfile (used for testing patchfile).
 -u   Update the kernel to the latest stable on kernel.org if newer than current kernel.
 -n   Create a new kernel.
-Choose between stable and LTS.
+Choose from a menu of the most current kernels.
 -h   Show help dialogue.

 ### Installation